Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Multipartite distribution protocols

 \subsubsection{Multipath Packing (MP-P)}

-Previous protocols considered have been developed to distribute a single GHZ state.
-For certain conditions, multiple GHZ states between the same set of users can be generated during a single timeslot.
-This can improve the average ER and benefit applications which require multiple copies of a multipartite state.
-These include QKD \cite{GHZQKD}, or entanglement distillation, when multiple copies of a state can be combined to improve state fidelity \cite{de_Bone_2020}.\\
+The MP-G+ and MP-C protocols attempt to distribute a single GHZ state per timeslot.
+If there are multiple edge-disjoint trees in $G'$, multiple GHZ states can be generated between the same set of users. \hbox{Fig. \ref{fig:protocols}} shows an example where the MP-P protocol can generate two GHZ states for a single instance of $G'$.
+This can improve the multipartite distribution rate or benefit applications that require multiple copies of a multipartite state.
+These include QKD \cite{GHZQKD}, or entanglement distillation, when multiple copies of a state can be combined to improve the average fidelity of the output state \cite{bennett1996purification,krastanov2021heterogeneous,de_Bone_2020}.\\

-If multiple edge-disjoint trees exist in the link-state graph $G'$, then a separate GHZ state can be generated from each tree.
-The MP-P protocol, described in Algorithm \ref{alg:mpp}, is an improvement of the MP-C protocol, where instead of terminating after generating a single GHZ state, the GHZ generation operations (lines 6-11) are repeated until a connecting tree can no longer be found.
-An example of the MP-P protocol is shown in Figure \ref{fig:protocols}, where two Steiner trees are feasible.
-This operation is a simple method for finding the Steiner Tree packing of $G'$.
-An optimal packing algorithm was not used, due to the hardness of calculation \cite{packing}. \\
+The MP-P protocol is an improvement of the MP-C protocol that exploits the existence of multiple trees to increase the multipartite distribution rate.
+Thus, instead of terminating after generating a single GHZ state, the GHZ generation operations (lines 6-12) are repeated until a connecting tree can no longer be found.
+The protocol's name derives from the tree-packing problem, for finding the maximum number of Steiner trees in a graph. \\